 I like using foil because it circulates the heat evenly.
 At the end of the day, you have to do what you think is right for you.
 No judgments here!

 So, now you know my 5 tips for baking a sweet potato.
-What is/are your tip(s) for a perfect oven-baked sweet potato recipe?
+What are your tips for making a perfect oven-baked sweet potato recipe?

 5 Tips For Baking The Perfect Sweet Potato